Ancocodet/docs/aztube/installation.md

 !!!danger
 There is currently no update mechanism available, so updates must be performed manually.
 !!!
+==- Huawai App Gallery
+We are currently working on an official release in the Huawai AppGallery, as soon as this was successful further information can be found here.

+==- Google Play Store
+Currently, a release in the Google Play Store is not planned due to cost reasons.

 ==
 +++ IOS
 We are sorry but currently no IOS version of our app is available.